-My name is Brian and I am a happily married husband, father of two children and three rescue dogs.
+My name is Brian and I am the father of two amazing children and two rescue dogs.
 I am sales manager at a plumbing and heating wholesaler as well as a 30+ year veteran of the volunteer fire service, a New York State Fire Instructor and a New York State Emergency Medical Technician.

 I have always been a very active individual and considered myself to be in “good shape”.
 I’ve always been blessed with great metabolism and have never really been concerned about what I ate, when I ate it and never really exercised regularly.